ph4r05/php_aho_corasick/README.md

 This project is simple PHP wrapper of (or interface to) another project:
 MultiFast: http://sourceforge.net/projects/multifast/?source=dlp

-Source of inspiration for this project was great tutorial: http://devzone.zend.com/446/extension-writing-part-iii-resources/
+Source of inspiration for this project was a great tutorial: http://devzone.zend.com/446/extension-writing-part-iii-resources/

 Aho-Corasick C library is wrapped as PHP extension loadable to PHP.